Autism Speaks: Spending

 In 2009, Disability Scoop questioned Autism Speaks about its chief science officer, Geri Dawson, who received $669,751 in compensation in 2008, including $269,721 to relocate her family from Washington to North Carolina.
 Autism Speaks responded that Dawson's compensation was mid-range for executives with similar positions in the nonprofit health sector, and that Dawson's move benefited Autism Speaks because she would be more accessible to its offices, science divisions, government health agencies in Washington, D.C., and her new position at the University of North Carolina at Chapel Hill.

 In 2012, Autism Speaks spent $2,252,334 on compensation for current officers, directors, trustees, and key employees, which The Daily Beast portrayed as controversial.
 Autism Speaks' former president Mark Roithmayr had a salary of $436,314 in 2012, and Chief Science Officer Geraldine Dawson earned $465,671.

 Compared to other autism-focused nonprofit organizations, Autism Speaks spends a smaller percentage of its revenue on furthering its mission.
-According to a 2014 report by The Daily Beast, 70.9% of Autism Speaks' revenue is devoted to directly furthering its mission, compared to 79.8% of Autistic Self Advocacy Network's revenue and 91.5% of Autism Science Foundation's revenue.
+According to a 2014 report by The Daily Beast, 70.9% of Autism Speaks' revenue is devoted to directly furthering its mission, compared to 79.8% of ASAN's revenue and 91.5% of Autism Science Foundation's revenue.

 In 2018, Autism Speaks spent $19.6 million on employee benefits.
 Angela Geiger, the then president, earned more than $642,000, which was more than double the earnings of any other AS executive.

+In 2019, while reflecting on his time with Autism Speaks, Robison stated the following regarding the organization's fundraising and spending:

+Autism-as-tragedy helped them raise hundreds of millions of dollars.
+Groups like Charity Watch [sic] reported that they spent lavishly on themselves and their organization compared to other medical nonprofits.
+Their annual reports told a sad story.
+Monies raised locally paid headquarter’s [sic] salaries and supported distant researchers.
+Very little returned to the communities who raised the funds.
+Perhaps it’s all about the money, I thought, and my ideas of acceptance and fitting in are not a basis for tens of millions in donations the way “stolen children” and “ruined families” are.

-As of 2020, Charity Navigator gives Autism Speaks a rating of three out of four stars with a financial rating of 77 out of 100, and accountability and transparency rating of 97 out of 100.
+Based on data for the organization's fiscal year ending March 31, 2020, Charity Navigator gave Autism Speaks a rating of three out of four stars with a financial rating of 77 out of 100, and accountability and transparency rating of 97 out of 100.

+Autism Speaks' expenses exceeded its income during the fiscal years ending March 31, 2023, March 31, 2024, and March 31, 2025.
+The losses for those years totaled approximately $6.6 million, $5.8 million, and $5.4 million, respectively.
+The organization had approximately $26.9 million remaining in net assets at the conclusion of the fiscal year ending March 31, 2025, down from approximately $44.4 million at the conclusion of the fiscal year ending March 31, 2022.